Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Multiple Sailboat Battery Bank Solutions

-The area dedicated for the batteries in my boat is very small.
+The battery compartment in my boat is very small.
 It’s like this on all small cruising sailboats.
 Previous owners had a Group 27 100 amp-hour house battery and an engine starting battery.
 One hundred amps wasn’t going to cut it for cruising; I needed at least 200 if I was going to be living aboard.

 So I managed to cram two Lifeline GPL-4CT 6V batteries AND a starting battery in this space with no room left to spare.
 Combining these two 6V batteries in series gave me a 12V house system with 220 amp-hours (still on the small side for amperage).
 They worked pretty well though I had a hard time keeping them topped off with my renewable energy setup (see Windpower).